cmac41691/python-interlude/drills/week2_files_functions/pseudocode.md

 SET data = load_data()

 WHILE program is running
+    ASK user for command (input)

+    IF command is "view"
+        DISPLAY current stored data (print data)

+    ELSE IF command is "update"
-    ASK user for input
+        ASK user for new action
+        UPDATE last_action with new action
+        SAVE data

-    IF input is "q" or "quit"
+    ELSE IF command is "q" or "quit"
         DISPLAY exit message
         SAVE data
         EXIT loop
-    END IF

-    UPDATE last_action with user input
-    SAVE data
+    ELSE
+        DISPLAY "Unknown command"
 END WHILE

-END